TV Daily Schedule: KQED 9

 1:00 amNightly Business Report [#32263Z] Tonight on Nightly Business Report, good news on Main Street is good news on Wall Street.
 A strong jobs report sends stocks higher, shifting focus directly to the Federal Reserve.
 And, our market monitor guest is going global to find investment plays. duration 24:46 STEREO TVRE

-1:30 amWashington Week with Gwen Ifill [#5323%] * Official jobs figures won't be released until Friday, but early indications are that November could be among the strongest months for job growth in 2013.
+1:30 amWashington Week [#5323%] * Official jobs figures won't be released until Friday, but early indications are that November could be among the strongest months for job growth in 2013.
 And while the job market appears to be steadying, wages for many workers remain stagnant.
 President Obama spoke out this week about income inequality and the need to increase the Federal minimum wage calling the growing gap between the rich and poor "a fundamental threat to the American dream."
 David Wessel of The Wall Street Journal will have analysis of the latest economic indicators and explain what they reveal about the stability of the US recovery.

 * After 2 months of various technical failures, the Obama administration unveiled an overhauled healthcare website on December 1.
 That's led to a surge in enrollments this week, but some problems persist.
 Jackie Calmes of The New York Times will report on President Obama's continuing push to sell the benefits of the Affordable Care Act for uninsured Americans, especially young adults, who seem resistant to buying health insurance.